-OPPORTUNITIES FOR COMMUNITY INTERGRATION
+OPPORTUNITIES FOR COMMUNITY INTEGRATION

-To increase participant opportunities for community integration, the health plans and DDD will ensure that through the person-centered planning process that the participants interests for community activities are documented.
-In addition, to ensure the plan is implemented the health plan and DDD will access the services during quarterly follow up monitoring and visits.
+To increase participant opportunities for community integration, the health plans and DOH/DDD will ensure that through the person-centered planning process that the participants' interests for community activities are documented.
+In addition, to ensure the plan is implemented the health plan and DOH/DDD will assess the services during quarterly follow up monitoring and visits.

-For participants receiving non-residential HCBS, the health plans and DDD will ensure that HCBS providers have policies and practices that support opportunities for community integration activities beyond center-based programs.
+For participants receiving non-residential HCBS, the health plans and DOH/DDD will ensure that HCBS providers have policies and practices that support opportunities for community integration activities beyond center-based programs.

-For HCBS providers found to be in compliance in certain areas, the appropriate oversight agency will issue a written report of validation findings and information about staying in compliance on an on-going basis.
-The timeline for completing all remediation to achieve full compliance with the Final Rule is by July 1, 2020.
+For HCBS providers found to be in compliance in certain areas, the appropriate oversight agency will issue a written report of validation findings and information about remaining in compliance on an ongoing basis.
+The goal for completing all remediation is by July 1, 2020.
 All settings will be reevaluated for compliance annually as part of the program quality assurance monitoring.

-In the event the HCBS provider has gone through necessary remediation activities and continues to demonstrate non-compliance with HCBS final rule federal requirements by July 1, 2020, the State will submit the list of settings and evidence packets to CMS for heightened scrutiny review within 120 days (by the end of October 2020).
+In the event the HCBS provider has gone through necessary remediation activities and continues to demonstrate non-compliance with HCBS Final Rule federal requirements by July 1, 2020, the State will submit the list of settings and evidence packets to CMS for heightened scrutiny review within 120 days (by the end of October 2020).